| |

 It is widely used in major cities such as Seoul and Busan.
 The card can also be used to make small purchases at certain convenience stores and vending machines.

-Having a SIM Card with a T-Money card will make your life easier and your trip more enjoyable.
+A SIM Card with a T-Money card will make your life easier and your trip more enjoyable.

-Instead of Google Maps, which doesn’t work properly in South Korea, you will need Naver Maps (for IOS | for Android) or Kakao maps (for IOS | for Android).
+Instead of Google Maps, which doesn’t work properly in South Korea, you will need Naver Maps (for IOS | for Android) or Kakao Maps (for IOS | for Android).

 I found Naver easier to use and have it installed on my phone.
-The app is easier to use for non-Korean-speaking travelers, even though sometimes you might need to enter the address or location name in Hangul.
+The app is easier for non-Korean-speaking travelers, even though sometimes you might need to enter the address or location name in Hangul.

 Lost in Translation?
 Not Anymore: Papago for Easy Translations